BrianNewsom/keyper-client/README.md

 # Keyper
 Author: Brian Newsom

-The days of API keys in environment variables are over.
+The days of having to store all of your API keys in environment variables are over.

 Keyper is a node module that simplifies storage of API keys.
 You will have a single 'keyper key' which will give you access to all of the API keys you care about.

-This module contains both the server and the access library.
-These will likely be separated soon.
+This module is greate for Hackathons, rapid prototypes, etc. but should not be trusted for high security applications.

 ## Usage